 Periodontitis and advanced periodontitis are chronic and serious issues that can result in loss of teeth, receding gums, and other major problems if the infection spreads to vital organs of the body like the lungs or heart.

 Dental tape provides an alternative to regular floss.
 It’s flatter and broader and comes waxed or unwaxed.
 People with wider spaces between their teeth often find dental tape more comfortable than standard floss.
 It’s Not as Easy as it Sounds!

 Running a thin line of cord between your teeth may sound like simplicity itself, but there’s much more to the process than that, and there’s a right way and a wrong way to floss, so we’ve broken down the secret to successful flossing into three key elements.

 1. Be Generous with the Floss

 People often use floss conservatively, although it’s such an inexpensive product.
+But how to make flossing easier?
 If you snap off pieces of floss that are too short, your fingers are likely to keep slipping from the line.